 “It was quite apparent that we needed to work in a broader landscape,” says Perkin, “and what we were doing in contraceptive technology also made sense in (the broader context of) health technology.”
 To reflect its new direction, the organization in 1980 changed its name to PATH—Program for Appropriate Technology in Health.
 (As of 2016, we are known simply as PATH.)

 A lasting impact

-Three decades after its inception, PATH’s modest origins have given way to a headquarters with a state-of-the-art laboratory and product development shop in Seattle’s emerging center for global health, the South Lake Union neighborhood.
-PATH now employs hundreds of people around the globe, and our work reaches more than 70 countries and touches on every major global health issue.
+Four decades after its inception, PATH’s modest origins have given way to a headquarters with a state-of-the-art laboratory and product development shop in Seattle’s emerging center for global health, the South Lake Union neighborhood.
+PATH now employs more than 1,600 people around the globe, and our work reaches more than 70 countries and touches on every major global health issue.